MicrosoftDocs/winrt-related/winrt-related-src/schemas/tiles/toastschema/element-progress.md

 # progress

-Specifies a progress bar for a toast notifcation.
+Specifies a progress bar for a toast notification.
 Only supported on toasts on Desktop, build 15063 or later.

 ## Element hierarchy